lightly-ai/lightly/README.md

 ### Supported Models

-You can [find sample code for all the supported models here.](https://docs.lightly.ai/self-supervised-learning/examples/models.html) We provide PyTorch, PyTorch Lightning, and PyTorch Lightning distributed examples for all models to kickstart your project.
+Here, you can [find sample code for all the supported models.](https://docs.lightly.ai/self-supervised-learning/examples/models.html).
+To kickstart your project, we provide PyTorch, PyTorch Lightning, and PyTorch Lightning distributed examples for all models.

 **Models**: